 One last thing, the only rapid names I know of on this run are “Trash Can” and “Spanky and the Gang.”
 The rest are generic… but those two are real, just thought all should know.

-Ben Taylor Road to Lake Combie: 9 miles, Class 2
+Ben Taylor Road to top of Lake Combie: 8-9 miles, Class II

 Ben Taylor Road is an access point that is used as a take out for the upper two miles of class 4 to 5.
 It is also used as a put in for the lower 9 miles of class 2 boating.